RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 ### Migrate the MongoDB workload to AWS, setting up a Multi AZ infrastructure to provide High Availability

-To have any kind of ready-to-production database prefer to move towards a fully managed service, AWS does not offer a service like this for MongoDB, and the most popular way to achieve this in AWS today is through **MongoDB Atlas**.
+Prefer moving towards a fully managed service for "ready-to-production" databases, AWS does not offer a service like this for MongoDB, and the most popular way to achieve this in AWS today is through **MongoDB Atlas**.

 MongoDB Atlas has a free tier, but you should not use it for production workloads at all.
 To attend a reliable and high scalable production workload at general our database infrastructure would need to have at minimum a
-Master and two Slaves hosts all in separated AZ with Multi-AZ failover enabled _(with Read Replicas sometimes)_, plus we'll have a significant performance improvement by hitting our database through `VPC Endpoints` (for VPC internal communication), instead of going over to the public internet to reach our database.
+Master and two Slaves hosts all in separated AZ with Multi-AZ failover enabled _(with Read Replicas sometimes)_, plus, we would have a significant performance improvement by hitting our database through `VPC Endpoints` (for VPC internal communication), instead of going over to the public internet to reach our database.

-To reach the goal above in MongoDB Atlas we would need to have an `M10 Dedicated Cluster` - that offers 2 GB RAM, 10 GB of storage, 100 IOPs,  running in an isolated VPC with VPC Peering _(and VPC Endpoint)_ enabled.
+In order to reach the goal above in MongoDB Atlas we would need to have an `M10 Dedicated Cluster` - that offers 2 GB RAM, 10 GB of storage, 100 IOPs,  running in an isolated VPC with VPC Peering _(and VPC Endpoint)_ enabled.
 The estimated price for this 3-node replica set is **57 USD per month**, despite the costs is not the focus of this project, I can't avoid some comparison with others AWS Database as a service solutions.

 - **Atlas X AWS DynamoDb** - We can reach much more capacity in terms of Data Storage, Operations per second, and high scalability in DynamoDB, by a much smaller price, but I believe that MongoDB offers better ORMs options like `mongoose` that help us in terms of development effort.